Interpretable Clustering with Sparse Autoencoders

 My work has been presented in conferences all around the world and I've been interviewed by the likes of Google Deepmind.

-Determining company similarity is a vital task in finance, underpinning risk management, hedging, and portfolio diversification.
-Practitioners often rely on sector and industry classifications such as SIC and GICS codes to gauge similarity, the former being used by the U.S. Securities and Exchange Commission (SEC), and the latter widely used by the investment community.
-Since these classifications lack granularity and need regular updating, using clusters of embeddings of company descriptions has been proposed as a potential alternative, but the lack of interpretability in token embeddings poses a significant barrier to adoption in high-stakes contexts.
-Sparse Autoencoders (SAEs) have shown promise in enhancing the interpretability of Large Language Models (LLMs) by decomposing Large Language Model (LLM) activations into interpretable features.
-Moreover, SAEs capture an LLM’s internal representation of a company description, as opposed to semantic similarity alone, as is the case with embeddings.
-We apply SAEs to company descriptions, and obtain meaningful clusters of equities.
-We benchmark SAE features against SIC-codes, Industry codes, and Embeddings.
-Our results demonstrate that SAE features surpass sector classifications and embeddings in capturing fundamental company characteristics.
-This is evidenced by their superior performance in correlating logged monthly returns – a proxy for similarity – and generating higher Sharpe ratios in co-integration trading strategies, which underscores deeper fundamental similarities among companies.
-Finally, we verify the interpretability of our clusters, and demonstrate that sparse features form simple and interpretable explanations for our clusters.
+Determining company similarity is a vital task in finance, underpinning hedging, risk management, portfolio diversification, and more.
+Practitioners often rely on sector and industry classifications to gauge similarity, such as SIC-codes and GICS-codes - the former being used by the U.S. Securities and Exchange Commission (SEC), and the latter widely used by the investment community.
+Since these classifications can lack granularity and often need to be updated, using clusters of embeddings of company descriptions has been proposed as a potential alternative, but the lack of interpretability in token embeddings poses a significant barrier to adoption in high-stakes contexts.
+Sparse Autoencoders (SAEs) have shown promise in enhancing the interpretability of Large Language Models (LLMs) by decomposing LLM activations into interpretable features.
+We apply SAEs to company descriptions, obtaining meaningful clusters of equities in the process.
+We benchmark SAE features against SIC-codes, Major Group codes, and Embeddings.
+Our results demonstrate that SAE features not only replicate but often surpass sector classifications and embeddings in capturing fundamental company characteristics.
+This is evidenced by their superior performance in correlating monthly returns - a proxy for similarity - and generating higher Sharpe ratio co-integration strategies, which underscores deeper fundamental similarities among companies.

 Sparse AutoEncoders (SAEs) have gained popularity as a tool for enhancing the interpretability of Large Language Models (LLMs).
 However, training SAEs can be computationally intensive, especially as model complexity grows.
 In this study, the potential of transfer learning to accelerate SAEs training is explored by capitalizing on the shared representations found across adjacent layers of LLMs.
 Our experimental results demonstrate that fine-tuning SAEs using pre-trained models from nearby layers not only maintains but often improves the quality of learned representations, while significantly accelerating convergence.
 These findings indicate that the strategic reuse of pretrained SAEs is a promising approach, particularly in settings where computational resources are constrained.